 2. Identify all your sources of assessable income

-To assist in lodging your tax return, identify all sources of income derived during the year that are assessable for income tax purposes.
+When completing your tax return, identify all sources of income that are assessable for income tax purposes.

 These amounts may include:

-- Income from your work as an employee or a contractor, including any tips received.
+- Income from your work as an employee or a contractor, including any tips.

-- Investment income, such as any bank interest or dividends on shares received.
+- Investment income, such as any bank interest or dividends on shares.

-- Certain government payments received such as Youth Allowance, ABSTUDY living allowance and Austudy.
+- Certain government payments such as Youth Allowance, ABSTUDY living allowance and Austudy.